eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 ## Subscription to Datapoints

-If you want to get notified about changes of a specific `Datapoint`, you can subscribe to this event, e.g. as part of the "on_start"-method in your app.
+If you want to get notified about changes of a specific `Datapoint`, you can subscribe to this event, e.g. as part of the `on_start`-method in your app.

 ```Python
     async def on_start(self):